auliafilth/Assignment2/README.md

 1. Implement well-tuned PID control to stabilize the pendulum at the top
   1. Try both manual gain search and Ziegler-Nicols.
 Could you find K ultimate?
   2. The code computes a sum_of_error each episode.
 This can provide feedback for a more adaptive gain tuning algorithm.
-Implement twiddle, or another learning approach of your choice to find gains that beat your hand-tuned choices.
 2. Connect the system to an LQR library that solves for the approximately optimal balancing controller near the goal.
 (Does LQR beat your hand-tuned PID?)
-3. Implement dynamics model learning to be able to predict the outcome of a series of actions over time.

-## Hints and Information:
+## Life Enrichment

-Line 38 of cartpole.py controls the initial state.
+Only if you're done all the other work for this class - can you implement a controller to swing-up the pendulum from hanging downwards?
+To try that, look at line 38 of cartpole.py controls the initial state.
 Change the 4th value to 0 in order to try the swing-up task, or add random sampling to have it start from a different spot in each episode.